victorhu95/Twitter-Sentiment/README.md

 # Twitter-Sentiment

-Sentiment analysis of social media

-First, deploy an Amazon EC2 instance in an Amazon VPC that ingests tweets from Twitter.

-Next, create an Amazon Kinesis Data Firehose delivery stream that loads the streaming tweets into the raw prefix in the solution's S3 bucket.

-S3 invokes a Lambda function to analyze the raw tweets using Amazon Translate to translate non-English tweets into English, and Amazon Comprehend to use natural language-processing (NLP) to perform entity extraction and sentiment analysis.

-A second Kinesis Data Firehose delivery stream loads the translated tweets and sentiment values into the sentiment prefix in the S3 bucket.
-A third delivery stream loads entities in the entities prefix in the S3 bucket.

-This architecture also deploys a data lake that includes AWS Glue for data transformation, Amazon Athena for data analysis, and Amazon QuickSight for data visualization.
-AWS Glue Data Catalog contains a logical database used to organize the tables for the data in S3.
-Athena uses these table definitions to query the data stored in S3 and return the information to an Amazon QuickSight dashboard.
+To gauge public sentiment surrounding food delivery services, real-time tweets are harvested using the Twitter API and processed via Amazon AWS.
+Initially, an Amazon EC2 instance fetches tweets, which are directed into an S3 bucket via Amazon Kinesis Data Firehose.
+These raw tweets undergo sentiment analysis and translation through a Lambda function, leveraging Amazon Translate and Amazon Comprehend.
+The processed data, segmented into sentiment and entities, resides in dedicated prefixes within the S3 bucket.
+This data infrastructure integrates with AWS Glue for transformations, Amazon Athena for querying, and Amazon QuickSight for visualization, providing a dynamic and insightful dashboard on public sentiment.

 ![image](https://github.com/victorhu95/Twitter-Sentiment/assets/44851564/4a248ba2-8af3-471a-92e2-672b45612cd2)